ChannelFinder/ChannelFinderService/src/site/sphinx/api.rst

 Method: GET    Returns: Scroll    Required Role: None

 Return scroll object, including scroll id for the next query and a list of the next 100(current default size) channels.

+Processor Resources
+^^^^^^^^^^^^^^^^^^^

+Starting with Version 4.7.2 ChannelFinder services allows the registration of Channel Processors to allow execution of some site specific actions when channels are created or updated.

+**.../processors/info**

+Method: GET    Returns: List<String>    Required Role: None

+Return a list of all the registered processors

+**.../processors/count**

+Method: GET    Returns: long    Required Role: None

+Return a count of how many processors are registered

+**.../processors/all**

+Method: PUT    Returns: long    Required Role: Admin

+Manually trigger the processing of all channels using all the registered processors

+Return a count of how many channels are successfully processed

+**.../processors/query?~name=name_pattern&~tag=tag_pattern&prop1=value_pattern**

+Method: PUT    Returns: long    Required Role: Admin

+Manually trigger the processing of all channels which match the provided query

+Return a count of how many channels are successfully processed

+**.../processors/channels**

+Method: PUT     Payload: :ref:`pay-list-of-channels`	 Returns: long    Required Role: Admin

+Manually trigger the processing of all channels included in the body

+Return a count of how many channels are successfully processed